 - Make sure you choose a policy that includes helicopter evacuation for you and potentially other trekkers and your staff.

 - In case that the worst happens, include provision for a family member to come and collect your remains and effects.
 If you rely on things to be sent to family members, it will probably never happen.

 Travel Insurance – some of the better recommended companies

 World Nomads Travel Insurance: Is available to residents in over 150 countries and can be purchased on line via their website by credit card.
-They cover adventure sports & mountain activities which includes trekking.
+They cover adventure sports & mountain activities including trekking.
 They allow you to take travel insurance out for just a few days, weeks or months and to extend your policy from anywhere in the world.
 One big advantage is that you can purchase your insurance even after you’ve begun travelling and are already abroad.

 These five best travel insurances in Nepal are large brands, have a lot of customers and an office in Nepal.
 These insurance companies are also conscious of scams where guides make you ill and then recommend rescue so they can collect commissions.